Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Proof of Theorem

+\begin{proof}[Proof sketch] This proposition follows from the fact that blow-ups and blow-downs do not change the boundary $3$-manifold, together with the algorithm of 1) performing a $1$-blow-up at the right of the rightmost chain element greater than $1$, 2) blowing down any $-1$-weighted vertices, and 3) repeating.
+Following the Riemenschneider diagram, we see that this algorithm gradually substitutes a sequence by its Riemenschneider dual.
+Blowing up by $1$ increases both the positive index and the number of vertices with positive weight by $1$, and blowing down a $-1$ decreases both the number of vertices with negative weight and the negative index by $1$.
+Thus, substituting the $k$ negative-weighted vertices by $j$ positive-weighted ones substracts $k$ from the negative index and adds $j$ to the positive index. \end{proof}

-If $N>1$ and thus $N_1\geq 2$, we can use Proposition \ref{prop:changingorientation} to substitute the chain $(N_1,\dots,N_k)$ with its negative Riemenschneider complement $(-M_1,\dots,-M_j)$ and obtain the negative-definite graph in Figure \ref{fig:rationalsurgeryontorusknotNpos}.
+If $N>1$ and thus $N_1\geq 2$, we can use Proposition \ref{prop:changingorientation} to substitute the chain $(N_1,\dots,N_k)$ with its negative Riemenschneider complement $(-M_1,\dots,-M_j)$ and obtain the negative definite graph in Figure \ref{fig:rationalsurgeryontorusknotNpos}.
 If $0<N<1$, then the sequence $(N_1,\dots, N_k)$ starts with a $1$ possibly followed by some $2$'s that we can blow down before turning the rest of the chain negative.
-This will once again give us a negative-definite graph, namely the one in Figure \ref{fig:rationalsurgeryontorusknotNposlessthan1}.
+This will once again give us a negative definite graph, namely the one in Figure \ref{fig:rationalsurgeryontorusknotNposlessthan1}.

-If $N<0$, that is $N_1\leq 0$, then changing turning the positively-weighted vertices $(N_2, \dots , N_k)$ negative will not be enough to decrease the positive index to $0$.
+If $N<0$, that is $N_1\leq 0$, then turning the positively-weighted vertices $(N_2, \dots , N_k)$ negative will not be enough to decrease the positive index to $0$.
 Instead, we will use Proposition \ref{prop:changingorientation} to turn the two other legs of our graph positive, and we obtain the graph in Figure \ref{fig:QsurgeryontorusknotN_1isnonpos}, which has negative index 1.
 If $N_1=0$, we will perform a 0-absorption (see \cite[Proposition 1.1]{neumann89}) and obtain the positive definite graph in Figure \ref{fig:QsurgeryontorusknotN_1is0}.
-If $N_1=-1$, we simply blow it down.
-If $N_1\leq 2$, we use Proposition \ref{prop:changingorientation} to turn it into a chain of $2$'s and obtain the graph in Figure \ref{fig:QsurgeryontorusknotN_1isatmostminus2}.
+If $N_1\leq 2$, we use Proposition \ref{prop:changingorientation} to turn it into a chain of $2$s and obtain the graph in Figure \ref{fig:QsurgeryontorusknotN_1isatmostminus2}.
+If $N_1=-1$, we simply blow it down and obtain Figure \ref{fig:QsurgeryontorusknotN_1isatmostminus2}, but with the length of the chain of $2$s being $0$.

 In the graphs of Figures \ref{fig:rationalsurgeryontorusknotNpos} \ref{fig:rationalsurgeryontorusknotNposlessthan1}, \ref{fig:QsurgeryontorusknotN_1is0} and \ref{fig:QsurgeryontorusknotN_1isatmostminus2}, the vertex of degree $3$ is called the node.
 Removing the node splits the graph into $3$ connected components, of which the top left one is called the \textit{torso}, the bottom left one is called the \textit{leg} and the right one is called the \textit{tail}.
 This vocabulary is chosen to accord with the vocabulary of \cite{lokteva2021surgeries} on iterated torus knots.
 We also often talk about the torso, leg and tail collectively as legs.
 This comes from viewing the graphs as general star-shaped graphs rather than graphs of surgeries on torus knots specifically.
 (The author recommends looking at a flag of Sicily or Isle of Man for a more precise metaphor.)
 This vocabulary is generally used by Lecuona, for instance in \cite{lecuonacomplementary} and \cite{lecuonamontesinos}.